nicoddemus/ezored/docs/GET-STARTED.md

 > ezored target build

-Obs:
-1. You can use only `"ezored build"` command to build all targets
+You can use only `"ezored build <target-name>"` command to build a single target.

 ### Documentation Index